sagaragarwal94-archives/github-search/README.md

 ```
 We coordinate on issues, if there is the part you need to comment or the bugs or features,
-do point by filing new issues.
+do point by filing new issues [here]( https://github.com/sagaragarwal94/github-search/issues)

 ```
 The project is live.
 Click [here](https://github-search-app.herokuapp.com/)